b4ny4n/poohbear/README.md

 #### Run as a service with systemd

-To run poohbear as a service on raspian linux, for example, put the following as root into `/etc/systemd/system/poohbear.service`
+To run poohbear as a service on Raspbian Linux, for example, put the following as root into `/etc/systemd/system/poohbear.service`

 ```
 [Unit]